 Do you see what just happened?
 My $12,000 student loan suddenly became a $13,682 student loan!
 Interest had been accruing on it during the three years I had been in law school, and once the loan entered repayment, the unpaid interest got tacked right onto the principal!
-This was awful because now I had to pay back the capitalized interest AND all of the new interest that was accruing off it.
+This was awful because I now had to pay back the capitalized interest AND all of the new interest that was accruing from it.
 And it wasn’t the only loan that capitalized either.
-I had three other loans that also capitalized, adding thousands to my principal.
+I had three other loans that capitalized, adding thousands to my principal.
 Yeah…I was dumb.

 2014 – My First (Real) Year of Repayment

 I consider 2014 to be the first year I really started trying to pay my student loans.
 I was making $110,000 in my first real job out of law school, so I had the income to make a big dent on it.
 All I had to do was avoid that lawyer lifestyle trap that a lot of my colleagues fell into.